 We experience this as tightness, discomfort, and decreased ability to move.
 Moreover, tightness in one muscle can easily affect other muscles because of the decreased amount of glide.
 In this fashion, the fascia may transmit pain, discomfort, or restrictions to muscles further away from the site of injury.

-Thus, low back discomfort or pain may travel up to the neck or shoulder, or down to the hips and legs; neck injury may affect the lower spine; pain in the middle of the back may radiate up and around the rib cage, and so forth.
+Thus, discomfort or pain in the low back may travel up to the neck or shoulder, or down to the hips and legs; neck injury may affect the lower spine; pain in the middle of the back may radiate up and around the rib cage, and so forth.
 Another way to put it, our fascial stocking has become snagged and distorted and doesn’t fit well any longer.

 The fascia now acts as a straight jacket, locking in the discomfort or pain, as well as restricting our freedom of movement.

-Craniosacral Therapy and Energetic Unwinding of the Spine, Joints, & Muscles are particularly effective at releasing the tension and restrictions in the fascia anywhere in the body, promoting the return to health and function of your back.
+Craniosacral therapy and energetic unwinding of the spine, joints, & muscles are particularly effective at releasing the tension and restrictions in the fascia anywhere in the body, thus promoting the return to health and function of your back.

-These two therapies also gently help to speed up recovery from, as well as support rehabilitation after, back surgery.
+These two therapies also gently facilitate recovery from, as well as support rehabilitation after, back surgery.